 What We Do

 Border-to-border high speed Internet access is the goal throughout Minnesota.
-The Broadband Development Office helps Minnesota residents identify broadband options available to them.
+The Broadband Office connects communities, policy-makers, providers, regional support organizations, and state and federal programs with each other and the resources they need to improve broadband access and use in Minnesota.
 It also provides assistance to the Governor's Task Force on Broadband and the Governor's Broadband Subcabinet.

 What is Broadband?